hbctraining/DGE_workshop/lessons/09_functional_analysis.md

 sigOE_genes <- as.character(sigOE$ensgene)
 ```

-Now we can perform the GO enrichment analysis:
+Now we can perform the GO enrichment analysis and save the results:

 ```r
 ## Run GO enrichment analysis